builderbill

 Deck supports - Close up of the supports/

 I love pottering about in the mangrove swamps as they are sometimes called.
 They are magic places, full of life.
 When I walked out onto the boardwalk where the tide was running in quite fast, I saw a splash ahead in the surprisingly clear water, and waited a while.
-Sure enough a small stingray about the size of a dinner plate cruised along among the mangrove roots in the shallow water.
+Sure enough, almost under my feet a small stingray about the size of a dinner plate cruised along among the roots in the shallow water.
 Magic, it made my morning.

-What's this got to do with building? you may think, well you will see from the second photo that the deck supports are a very simple, but excellent choice for the job that they have to do in this harshest of conditions for a deck.
+What's this got to do with deck building you may think? well you will see from the second photo that the deck supports are a very simple, but excellent choice for the job that they have to do in this harshest of conditions for a deck.

-The stump consists of a concrete footing in a hole and concrete poured into permanent pier forms.
+The stump consists of a concrete footing in a hole and concrete is poured into permanent pier forms.
 That is, lengths of 150 dia PVC pipe.
 Neat eh?
-I reckon that for anyone building a deck on short stumps, who has no welding skills so dosn't want to use steel, these are ideal.
+I reckon that for anyone building a deck on short stumps, who has no welding skills and so dosen't want to use steel, these are ideal.
 Heaps better than timber posts in the ground or on brackets.

 An extremely simple yet very strong connection from the deck beam to the footing below via two threaded rods.
-In this case the rods are SS but Galvanised in normal conditions would be fine.
+In this case the rods are stainless steel but Galvanised in normal conditions would be fine.

 I don't't know if the rods are the only rebar in the stump or not, but the two would probably be OK for up to 600 high.
 I guess it this way would be easy and cheap if you could get some recycled pipe from somewhere.
 Another similar option is to use hollow concrete blocks for your piers.